opendp/opendp/docs/source/getting-started/tabular-data/index.rst

            (): dp.polars.Margin(max_partition_length=60_000_000),
        },
    )
+   # Once you construct the context, you should abstain from directly accessing your data again.
+   # In fact, it is good practice to delete it!
+   del df

 **Parameters**:

+* | *privacy_unit:* The greatest influence an individual may have on your dataset.
+  | In this case, the influence is measured in terms of the number of rows an individual may contribute to your dataset.
-* *privacy_unit:* How many rows each individual or entity of interest contributes to our data frame.
-In this case, we are analyzing the data from across 13 years and each year has 4 quarters.
-Therefore, the unit of privacy is 36.
-If we were to analyze a particular quarter in a particular year, the unit of privacy would be 1 since each individual would be represented once.
+  | Since we are analyzing quarterly data across 13 years, where an individual contributes up to one record per quarter,
+  | the unit of privacy corresponds to 36 row contributions.
+  | If we were to analyze a particular quarter in a particular year, the unit of privacy would be 1 since each individual would contribute at most one row.

-* *privacy_loss:* This parameter determines how much privacy we want to preserve.
-If ε is small, we will have more privacy but worse data accuracy. ε can range from 0 to infinity, but 1 is usually a standard.
+* | *privacy_loss:* The greatest privacy loss suffered by an individual in your dataset.
+  | The privacy loss is upper-bounded by privacy parameters; in this case epsilon (ε).

-* *split_evenly_over:* This is the number of queries you want to distribute your privacy loss over.
-For now we specified 10 to explore the API but in the final versions of your code, this parameter will be picked more carefully.
+* | *split_evenly_over:* This is the number of queries you want to distribute your privacy loss over.
+  | Configure this parameter appropriately according to how many queries you would like to release.

-* *margins:* Margins capture the variables of interest in your analysis.
-This can include variables that you may want to group by or apply differential privacy techniques to.
+* *margins:* Margins capture public information about groupings of your dataset.
-    * *max_partition_length:* The upper bound on how many records (individuals in this case) can be in one partition.
-If you do not know the size of your dataset, this can be an upper bound on the population represented in your dataset.
-The population of France was about 60 million in 2004 so that's our maximum partition length.
+    * | *max_partition_length:* An upper bound on how many records can be in one partition.
+      | If you do not know the size of your dataset, this can be an upper bound on the population represented in your dataset.
+      | The population of France was about 60 million in 2004 so we'll use that as our maximum partition length.
 Source: `World Bank <https://datatopics.worldbank.org/world-development-indicators/>`_.
-    * *max_partition_contributions:* The number of contributions each individual can have per grouping.
-Since each individual is represented once for a particular quarter and year, they are represented 13 times for each quarter since there are 13 years in the dataset and 4 times each year since there are 4 quarters within a year.
+    * | *max_partition_contributions:* The number of contributions each individual can have per partition in your data.
+      | Based on the known structure of the data, each individual is represented once for a particular quarter and year.
+      | In addition, you know an individual may contribute at most 13 records to each quarter since there are 13 years in the dataset,
+      | and as many as 4 records each year since there are 4 quarters within a year.

-Particular examples will require additional parameters, and the compositor will change slightly.
+Particular examples in the coming sections may require additional parameters, and parameters to the compositor may be adjusted slightly.
 See :py:func:`opendp.context.Context.compositor` for more information.